-07/26h Flat 35 front door fails to close into its frame from the open position.
-Adjustment is required.
-35 P2 Fire Rapid Response 1 - 3 months.
-10/03 The basement brick-built compartment for the main incoming electrical supply has no fire stopping around pipe and cable penetrations.
-The cable and pipe penetrations and gaps through the compartment walls are required to be fire-stopped.
+10/03 The basement brick-built compartment for the main incoming electrical supply has no fire stopping around pipe and cable penetrations and there is a gap over the door.
+The cable penetrations and gaps through the compartment walls are required to be fire-stopped.
 P3 Fire Rapid Response 3 - 6 months.
-10/04 The door to the main incoming electrical supply in the basement is not a fire door.
-The door is required to be replaced with a FD30s fire door set.
-P3 Repairs 3 - 6 months.
+10/04 The door to the main incoming electrical supply in the basement is damaged.
+The door is required to be replaced with a FD30s fire door. Ρ3 Repairs 3 - 6 months.